Imaging

 Bakhrom Muinjonov

-Project: Imaging organotypic chimeric human-murine brain slices as a model system for neurodegeneration
+Project: Developing chimeric human-murine brain slices: a model to study neurodegeneration

 Mentor: Volker Siffrin, MDC/Charité